mpearon/wings/Getting Started.md

 [This package](https://www.sportys.com/learn-to-fly-course-private-pilot-test-prep-online-app-and-tv.html) is slightly cheaper ($249.00), but does not include the IR Course - so if you're planning to earn your Instrument Rating, you would save money by selecting the compbination package.

 ## Before your first flight lesson
+Check with your CFI to see if they have any specific prerequisites before your first Flight Lesson - but in my case, this list covered everything:
 1. Set up a MedXpress Account
 	- Navigate to https://medxpress.faa.gov/medxpress
 	- Request an Account